🧩 ujc to png

 When the Recolor images option is not selected, images are extracted as-is from the .ujc files, which internally represent the background color of colored nonograms as transparent.

 To fix the final colors, enable the Recolor images option.
-Note, however, that due to the way that browsers work , this is a lossy operation and the final colors may be slightly different from the original ones you selected in the app editor.
+However, due to the way that browsers work , this is a lossy operation and the final colors may be slightly different from the original ones you selected in the game editor.

 • Why are the extracted images so small?